tschneidereit/proposal-typed-objects/explainer.md

 object(null)  // returns null
 ```

+For [struct type references](#struct-type-references), the same kind of type check without coercion is performed, but the exact kind of check depends on the type.

 For `any`, the coercion is a no-op, because any kind of value is acceptable:

 ```js
 any(x) === x
 ```

-Finally, fields can also be given the structural or nomial type of other Struct types.

 ### Struct type definitions